-JOHN D. BELLAMY.
 Wilmington, N. C.

 FAIR IN POLITICAL DISCUSSION.
+FAIR IN POLITICAL DISCUSSION.
 I consider Governor Kitchin one of the fairest men in political discussion I ever heard speak.
-I have heard the speech he is making in his present campaign for the Senate, and it is perfectly legitimate from every standpoint.
-He makes no personal attack on his opponent, but confines his remarks entirely to his public record, made up of his public acts and utterances.
-While his speech is bold and forcible, it is in no sense bitter or abusive.
-So long as the people are expected to rule, it is not only proper but necessary for public questions and the records of public officials to be discussed before the people NEY MCNEELY.
+I have heard the speech he is making in his present cam-paign for the Senate, and it is perfectly legitimate from every standpoint.
+He makes no personal attack on his oppo-nent, but confines his remarks entirely to his public record, made up of his speech is bold and foreible, it is in no sense bitter or abusive.
+So long as the sense bitter or abusive.
+So long as the people are expected to rule, it is not only proper but necessary for public questions and the records of public offi-cials to be discussed before the people.
+NEY MCNEELEY.